patrikpukan/patrikpukan/README.md

 - 👋 Hi, I’m @patrikpukan
-- 👀 I’m interested in maaany things
+- 👀 I’m interested in ReactJS, TailWind CSS and Python
-- 🌱 I’m currently learning react and stuff
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on (?)
+- 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me: https://twitter.com/PatrikPukan

 <!---